LLazzar/datascience-portfolio/index.md

 >
 > <img src="https://raw.githubusercontent.com/LLazzar/datascience-portfolio/master/projectsMetadata/masterThesis/masterthesis_project.png" width=430>
 >
-> In my ongoing master's thesis, I explore novel machine learning (ML) visualization tools like Silhouettes, Class Maps, and Quasi-residual plots, accessible via the R "classmap" package.
-A new tool, MDScolorscale, is introduced to further enhance these visualization methods.
-This work also develops a versatile function that allows the use of these graphical tools for almost any ML classifier, extending their current applicability.
-An extension package named ["classmapExt"](https://github.com/LLazzar/classmapExt) is released.
-Practical application of these methods is illustrated by using them to diagnose gene-expression-based cancer classifications with the Nearest Shrunken Centroid Classifier and the XGBoost classifier.
-Draft of paper along with drafts of data analysis demonstrating the visualizations adapted for the methods are available at the links
+> In my Statistics master's degree thesis, I explored novel machine learning (ML) visualization tools like Silhouettes, Class Maps, and Quasi-residual plots, accessible via the R "classmap" package.
+A new tool, MDScolorscale, was introduced to further enhance these visualization methods.
+This work also developed a versatile function that allows the use of these graphical tools for almost any ML classifier, extending their applicability.
+An extension package named "classmapExt" was released.
+Practical application of these methods was illustrated by using them to diagnose gene-expression-based cancer classifications with the Nearest Shrunken Centroid Classifier and the XGBoost classifier
 >

 <br>